-This bill amends sections 50-25.1-16 and 50-25.1-17 of the North Dakota Century Code to update reporting requirements related to prenatal exposure to controlled substances and alcohol misuse.
-It introduces new language to include alcohol misuse alongside controlled substances in the reporting obligations for individuals who suspect a pregnant woman is engaging in such behaviors.
-Additionally, it provides an exemption from reporting for individuals who are actively providing or collaborating on prenatal or substance abuse services for the woman, unless she discontinues care or fails to follow treatment recommendations.
-The bill also establishes that any individual may voluntarily report suspected abuse during pregnancy.
+This bill amends sections 50-25.1-16 and 50-25.1-17 of the North Dakota Century Code to update reporting requirements related to prenatal and postpartum exposure to controlled substances and alcohol.
+It introduces new language to include "alcohol misuse" alongside controlled substances in the reporting obligations.
+Additionally, it provides an exemption for individuals required to report if they are offering or collaborating on services for the woman, such as prenatal or substance abuse treatment, unless the woman discontinues care or fails to follow treatment recommendations.
+The bill also establishes a new section that outlines similar reporting requirements for postpartum women suspected of substance abuse, mirroring the provisions for prenatal cases.

 Statutes affected: INTRODUCED: 50-25.1-16, 50-25.1-17, 50-25.1-18